thirschbuechler/arduino_light_alarmclock_any_smartphone/README.md

 # arduino_light_alarmclock_any_smartphone
-ESP based Light Alarmclock, triggerable by (probably) any playlist-capable smartphone alarm clock
+ESP based Light Alarmclock, triggerable by (probably) any playlist-capable smartphone (i.e. Android/Iphone/Windows) alarm clock

 To better wake up at odd times, especially in dark winter or with blinds down, I wanted an alarm clock which can be controlled by any smartphone alarm app which supports playlists.